Colchester Swimming Club Constitution & Club Identity and Ethos Statement

 given to a charity or charities (or other non-profit making organisation having

 objects similar to those of the Club for the furtherance of such objects)

 nominated by the last Committee.

 18.1 The Members acknowledge that these Rules constitute a legally binding contract to regulate the relationship of the members with each other and the Club.

-18.2 The following statement needs to appear on Club membership forms and is to be signed by the member and must also be countersigned by the parent, or a person having parental responsibility for the member, if under 18 years of age:
+18.3 The following statement must appear on Club membership renewal forms and is to be signed by the member.
+It must also be countersigned by the parent, or a person having parental responsibility for the member, if under 18 years of age: